aigor/r2dbc-demo/PresentationPlan.md

   - A short explanation of how reactive Spring Data uses R2DBC (similar to how reactive Mongo repositories work)
   - A short list of R2DBC Issues: not mature enough, maybe beaten by ADBA, reactive approach may not fit SQL databases at all
 - Describing on slides the plan how we are going to implement the R2DBC driver for PrestoDB (5 min)
-  - Lightning fast into to PrestoDB
+  - Lightning fast introduction to PrestoDB
   - Lisghtning fast description of PrestoDB HTTP API for querying data with SQL
   - Describing what R2DBC API we need to implement: `ConnectionFactory`, `Connection`, `Statement`, `ColumnMetadata`, `Result`
 - Live codding demo (with live templates or git commits): implementing `r2dbc-presto` driver (15 min)